 Fancy yourself a poet?
 You can earn $300 for every poem you write that this greeting card company publishes—not bad as far as side business ideas go, if you’ve got a way with words and aren’t afraid of rejection on poems that aren’t a good fit.

 Countless small businesses start out their web presence using a WordPress website (myself included) with one of the best web hosting plans to power it (consider even cheap hosting plans or free hosting if you’re on a budget), before needing to upgrade to other solutions for various reasons.
 Many of them will pay several hundreds of dollars for someone to get their business ideas set up online.
-If you have the patience to learn how to start a blog yourself, it’s an extremely valuable skill and can be turned into a very lucrative side business idea even if you’re just starting with teaching clients how to install WordPress and setting them up with one of the best WordPress themes and customizing it for clients—especially if you sign up for affiliate programs with companies like Kinsta, who offer high quality managed WordPress hosting plans that allow you to collect fees from the clients you refer their way.
+If you have the patience to learn how to start a blog yourself, it’s an extremely valuable skill and can be turned into a very low startup cost small business idea even if you’re just starting with teaching clients how to install WordPress and setting them up with one of the best WordPress themes and customizing their sites—especially if you sign up for affiliate programs with companies like Kinsta, who offer high quality managed WordPress hosting plans that allow you to collect fees from the clients you refer their way.
 Consider an additional service offering to your clients by executing on a carefully curated digital marketing strategy that goes beyond just setting up their website, and into actually generating traffic to it.
 Plus, with the skills you pick up from this side business idea, you’ll be able to make money in other ways like landing WordPress developer jobs or working on other website ideas like my friend Andy’s been able to do with his site, AwesomeStuffToBuy.
 Just be sure to take my lessons learned about the things you should know before starting a blog.

 If you own a car but barely use it, you can make some easy cash as an effortless side business idea by renting it out on Turo.
 Before you freak out, know that there’s a $1 Million insurance policy on all cars, plus drivers are prescreened, so you can have peace of mind.

 Sometimes it seems like there’s an app for everything.
 Yet somehow, new ones keep popping up and selling for lots of money, all the time.
-If you spot a niche that hasn’t been filled to its potential just yet, and you can learn the coding skills to get into app development (or know someone who already has them), you could be on to something with this side business idea.
+If you spot a niche that hasn’t been filled to its potential just yet, and you can learn the coding skills to get into app development (or know someone who already has them), you could be on to something with this small business idea.
 Today, it’s even possible to build an app without any coding skills whatsoever.
 Just make sure you validate your app idea before jumping too far in.
 Even if your app business idea doesn’t pan out to be a best-seller, you’ll still pick up valuable skills and can now do app development on a freelance or full-time basis.

 You don’t need to have a degree in journalism to be a reporter these days (and pursue this business idea as a work from home job).
 Plus, there are many news websites that can always use a bit of help on getting local coverage.
 Some of them, such as The Examiner or HuffPost, will compensate contributors based on ad revenue generated per article written—a great incentive to provide compelling content to news organizations as your side business idea.